5.2.1 Data Acquisition

 sudo chmod 600 /swapfile

-# Use the mkswap command to format the file as swap space
+# Format the file as swap space using mkswap

 sudo mkswap /swapfile